10 Holiday Survival Tips If You Have Diabetes

 You can download mobile apps to your phone, including apps that help you count carbohydrates of certain dishes, and let you know how much insulin you need to take (if you use it before meals).

 You’d be pleasantly surprised how many restaurants offer healthy options not mentioned on the menu.
 Ask for options with less saturated fat, fried food and sugars.
 Substitute olive oil with fresh pepper for butter.
 You can also substitute sides.
 Ask for a baked or boiled potato (skin on) or fresh, steamed or stir-fried veggies instead of mashed potatoes.

 If you’re going to a holiday dinner, ask if you can bring a dish — one lower in calories and fat — such as a vegetable tray or vegetable-based appetizer.
 There are many delicious, diabetes-friendly recipes, like low-sugar pumpkin mousse parfait, that you can bring to holiday parties.
-You can find low-sugar recipes from the American Diabetes Association.

 At the party, enjoy some of the vegetable-based appetizers first, then the meat or cheese appetizers.
 Place your appetizers on your napkin instead of a plate and you’ll be less likely to overfill it.
 Another tip: don’t stand near the buffet table or food when talking at a party.
 It’s also important to stay hydrated.
 Drink water or club soda with a lime or lemon twist.
 Keep a calorie-free drink in your hand to keep your hands busy.

 If you can’t stick to your usual exercise program during this busy time, do some fun activity with family or friends.
 If 40 minutes a day at one time isn’t possible, break your exercise up into 10- to 15-minute segments, two or three times a day.